-Son of an engineer, he graduated in architecture in 1929 at the Polytechnic University of Milan, making trips to Europe that allowed him to personally meet personalities such as Le Corbusier and Ludwig Mies van der Rohe.
+Son of an engineer, he graduated in architecture in 1929 at the Polytechnic University of Milan.
+He travels to Europe where he knows Le Corbusier and Ludwig Mies van der Rohe.

-In 1931 he began his professional activity with a studio together with the architects Giancarlo Palanti and Renato Camus, realizing in the early years mainly furniture design projects.
+In 1931 he opened his own studio with the architects Giancarlo Palanti and Renato Camus, realizing in the early years mainly furniture design projects.

-Log in quickly in contact with the environment of Casabella (in 1932 the meeting with Edoardo Persico), who in those years had the role of a true melting pot of the Italian Modern Movement architecture.
-In 1936 he had his first major assignment designing the Fabio Filzi district in Milan.
+He knows the environment of the magazine Casabella (in 1932 the meeting with Edoardo Persico), who in those years played a central role in the architecture of the Italian Modern Movement.
+In 1936 he obtained the first important assignment for the project of the Fabio Filzi district in Milan.

-At the end of the 1930s he took part in some important planning groups such as some urban plans and competitions for the EUR (together with Ignazio Gardella, Giuseppe Pagano, Giovanni Romano and others).
+At the end of the '30s he took part in some planning groups, urban plans and competitions for the EUR with Ignazio Gardella, Giuseppe Pagano, Giovanni Romano and others.